vkonst/dynamic-ts-modules/README.md

 ```

 After this You can visit "http://localhost:3000" URL or send GET request to this URL by any
-HTTP Request manager
+HTTP Request manager.

-Result You will see in console when was running "npm run example:express" command
+Result You will see in Your browser of HTTP Request manager and console when was running
+"npm run example:express" command.

 #### 3. Example of using DynamicLoader with config file and example of service